Bruce DeMars

-Bruce DeMars is a retired United States Navy four star admiral who served as Director, Naval Nuclear Propulsion from 1988 to 1996.
+Bruce DeMars (June 3, 1935 – February 3, 2024) was a United States Navy four star admiral who served as Director, Naval Nuclear Propulsion from 1988 to 1996.

 Early years

 DeMars was born in Chicago, Illinois, on June 3, 1935, and graduated from the United States Naval Academy in 1957.

 Naval service

 After graduation, he initially served aboard the surface ships USS Telfair (APA-210) and USS Okanogan (APA-220) before attending Submarine School.

 Submarine service

 His first submarine assignment was the diesel USS Capitaine (SS-336).
 He underwent nuclear power training, followed by assignment to the nuclear-powered submarines USS George Washington (SSBN-598), USS Snook (SSN-592), and USS Sturgeon (SSN-637) before taking command of USS Cavalla (SSN-684).

 His shore duty stations include being an instructor at the Nuclear Power School and Submarine School and attending the Armed Forces Staff College.
 After staff duty with Squadron Ten, DeMars served as Senior Member of the Nuclear Propulsion Examining Board, United States Atlantic Fleet.

-He commanded Submarine Development Squadron Twelve in New London, Connecticut and then served as Deputy Director, Attack Submarine Division in the Office of the Chief of Naval Operations, until selected for promotion to Rear Admiral in 1981.
+DeMars commanded Submarine Development Squadron Twelve in New London, Connecticut and then served as Deputy Director, Attack Submarine Division in the Office of the Chief of Naval Operations, until selected for promotion to Rear Admiral in 1981.

 Admiral DeMars was the “Father” and Leader for the Cold War and Post Cold War battle for submarine supremacy of the United States Navy.
 With clear and documented intelligence information, mostly as a result of the Walker Whitworth espionage cases, the USSR NUCLEAR Submarine Operational and Stealth Technology had achieved major advances compared to the historical superiority of the United States Submarine Force which was well documented by the U.S. Intelligence Community and Operational Experience.
 As a result, and as a major initiative Admiral DeMars took the leadership role and Challenged the United States Submarine Leadership, the Submarine Technology Centers and the Submarine Military Industrial Complex to take immediate and effective action to restore the American Worldwide Submarine Stealth and Operational Superiority.